PagerDuty, Inc. (PD) CEO Jennifer Tejada on Q3 2021 Results - Earnings Call Transcript

 In Q3, we captured reinvigorated demand across most regions, segments and verticals, including deals above $1 million in both tech and financial services with large deal momentum in retail as well.

-Four of the five largest software companies in the world expanded on PagerDuty in the quarter to accelerate your DevOps transformation to full service ownership.
+Four of the five largest software companies in the world expanded on PagerDuty in the quarter to accelerate your DevOps transformation to full-service ownership.
 This included a very significant expansion deal with Salesforce who is rolling out PagerDuty's digital operations plan to over 10,000 employees, including multiple teams outside of engineering in support of their ongoing mandate to ensure great customer experiences.

 We also made excellent progress in our shift from on call automation to our digital operations platform as customers continued to embed PagerDuty as essential infrastructure.